-EZMaxMobile is COSOL's preferred mobility tool for Maximo.
+EZMaxMobile is a mobility tool designed specifically for Maximo.
 It integrates seamlessly, allowing field users full access to asset data and functions in online and offline modes without having to duplicate or compromise business rules.
 We've helped utilities, civil infrastructure, transportation and local government go mobile to empower field crews and realise efficiencies in common asset management tasks, including:

 - Perform site and asset inspections and record condition information.

 - View job tasks and safety plans anywhere.